RagnarB83/ash-documentation/docs/setup.rst

 ASH requires a Python-Julia library in order to enable communication between Python and Julia.
 The options are: `PythonCall <https://cjdoris.github.io/PythonCall.jl/stable/pycall/>`_ and `PyJulia <https://pyjulia.readthedocs.io/en/latest/>`_
-ASH currently supports both but the newer PythonCall is currently recommended due to PyJulia requiring calling ASH with a modified interpreter (python-jl) due to static libpython issues.
+ASH currently supports both but the newer PythonCall is currently recommended due to PyJulia currently requiring to call ASH with a modified Python interpreter (python-jl) due to static libpython issues.

 :red:`Important:` Make sure the correct Python environment is active before proceeding.
 Check that the pip or pip3 executable is available and corresponds to the Python you want: